 The next best way to save on heating is not the most intuitive because most people think of air when they think of heating and cooling costs.

-As I covered yesterday in my saving water post, if you cut down on your hot water usage, you also cut down your heating bill.
+As I covered yesterday in my saving water post, if you cut down on your hot water usage (I use this showerhead), you also cut down your heating bill.
 It’s a 2-for-1 special!
 And it’s a low cost investment, with great ROI.

 3. Turn Down the Temperature on your Water Heater